garden-io/garden/docs/basics/ephemeral-clusters.md

 ## Usage quota and managing clusters

 The ephemeral Kubernetes clusters are provided for free to all users.
-The ephemeral clusters are designed for short-term use and allow you to run and test your applications on Kubernetes.
+The ephemeral clusters are designed for short-term use and allow you to run and test your applications with Garden on Kubernetes cluster.

 Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
 After this period, the cluster is automatically destroyed.